SteveJustin1963/tec-BIT-BANG/README.md

 15 dec 2021
 Craig Jones

 How do you get a serial port on your TEC-1D?
+This is how...

 ![](https://github.com/SteveJustin1963/tec-BIT-BANG/blob/master/pics/268641780_285024776923215_2514945051842294534_n.jpg)